WiseToad/bkstart/doc/README.txt

-The bkstart is a small wrapper around great console backup utility, the Rectic.
+The bkstart is a small wrapper around great console backup utility, the Restic.
 Needed to simplify periodic (not much frequent) routine tasks for manual backup of my favorite filesystem branches.